Mercury13/unicodia-sesh/README.md

 ﻿# What is UnicodiaSesh?

-**In a nutshell:** the nicest JSesh based font ever, and will probably be a truly world-class Egyptian Unicode font.
+**In a nutshell:** it is a Unicode font for Egyptian hieroglyphs based on JSesh.
+- The nicest JSesh based font ever.
+Why — see below.
+- The widest coverage among free and semi-free fonts.

 In my humble software called Unicodia, it was just a “gag font” for Egyptian hieroglyphs.
 Even in that state it was taken to various sites.
 But when I started to check/fix existing glyphs and draw new, it became clear that it might be the new standard for Egyptian font: at the moment of writing, more than 1’000 hieroglyphs are modified.